mmterpstra/molgenis-c5-TumorNormal/README.md

 | "QDlt2andQdbyAflt8" | "QD < 2.0 && QD / AF < 8.0 | both	| having both QD < 2 and QD/ AF < 8 in tekst:the qual divided by depth less then 2 and the qual divided by depth divided by allele frequency less than 8.
 The second parameter(QDAF is to avoid removing low AF (read like: rare) variant calls from the data...)  |

-goals:
-  - is buildable with easybuild?
-  - works on new slurm cluster
-  - integrate tumor-normal callers